corndel-swe/js-nozama-woodde-ubs/CONTRIBUTING.md

 This documentation gives you an idea of what the API will look like when it is complete, and will be a useful reference as you work on the database and creating the API itself.

-## Trello Board

-The backlog for this repo is available as a
-[Trello board](https://trello.com/b/xKHlc7Xy/nozama).
-This is a public template.

-1. One person on your team should create a new board from this template

-2. Then add the rest of your team as members.

-You can then use this board to track your progress throughout the workshop.

 ## Workshops